vacuumlabs/trezor-firmware/docs/common/definitions.md

 ## Definition format

-Each definition is encoded as a protobuf message `EthereumNetworkInfo` or `EthereumTokenInfo` and packaged in the following binary format.
+Each definition is encoded as a protobuf message `EthereumNetworkInfo`, `EthereumTokenInfo`, or `SolanaTokenInfo` and packaged in the following binary format.

 All numbers are unsigned little endian.